erandiganepola/wso2-cloud-flutter-demo/README.md

 - Change settings (tenant domain and client ID)
 - Logout

-Now let's go through above flows one by one in detail.
+Now let's go through above sub topics one by one in detail.

 - ### Login and token generation